LunarWatcher/doesnotfail2ban/docs/Config.md

 ### Configuring watchers

 Watchers, as the name indicates, watch logs for problems.
 Sshd is included as an example of this in the template you just copied from.

-There are a few valid options:
+**Note:** Some parsers have additional configuration options.

 * **id** [string]: required, must be unique.
 Does not need to correspond to the name of the process
 * **process** [string]: optional, except for certain parsers (such as journald).
 Used to identify the process in logfiles used by multiple processes
 * **enabled** [bool]: true/false, self-explanatory.
 Defaults to true, doesn't need to be present
 * **parser** [string]: required, defines what parser to use.
-For ssh, and many other systems, journald is used.
-Others, such as nginx, use different formats, and therefore have different parsers.
-Parsers are documented elsewhere.
+Note that this doesn't refer to the type of parser, but to the name of a file in the `parsers/` directory.
+Also note that the extension should not be included.
 * **filters** [string]: An array of filters to use.
 Corresponds to filenames in /etc/dnf2b/filters.
 * **limit** [number]: optional number, defaults to core.control.maxAttempts if not provided.
 Like the global limit, if set to 0 or less, offending IPs are instantly banned.
 * **banaction** [string]: Which bouncer to use when the limit has been exceeded (note that, as previosuly mentioned, the counter is global even if the limit is local)

+**Additional options**:
+* **file** [string]: Describes what file to load.
+Only used when using a file parser.

 #### Configuring filters